-People living with HIV with an undetectable viral load will not pass on HIV to their sexual partners.
+People living with HIV with an undetectable viral load cannot pass on HIV to their sexual partners.

 Have you noticed the hashtag #UequalsU?
 Wondered what it means?
 Well it’s pretty simple, it stands for “undetectable = untransmittable” and it means that if you you have HIV, are on effective treatment, and your viral load is undetectable you won’t pass along HIV to a sexual partner.

 That’s true whether or not you use a condom or if your HIV-negative partner is using PrEP or not.
 As long as the medication has suppressed the virus and you continue to take your medication as prescribed, you don’t need to worry about passing on HIV through sex.